 Are You A Victim of Online Defamation?
 Curious If You Can Get Content Removed From The Internet?

 Are you the victim of online defamation?
 Experienced online defamation attorney Aaron Kelly can help.
-He has successfully argued dozens of online defamation lawsuits and has single-handedly saved the Web reputations of individuals and companies around the world.
+He has successfully argued dozens of online defamation lawsuits and has saved the reputations of individuals and companies around the world.